Careless Whisper: Speech-to-Text Hallucination Harms: Abstract

 \section{Abstract}

 Speech-to-text services aim to transcribe input audio as accurately as possible.
 They increasingly play a role in everyday life, for example in personal voice assistants or in customer-company interactions.
-We evaluate Open AI’s Whisper, a state-of-the-art service outperforming industry competitors.
-While many of Whisper’s transcriptions were highly accurate, we found that (as of Fall 2023) roughly 1\% of audio transcriptions contained entire hallucinated phrases or sentences, which did not exist in any form in the underlying audio.
-We thematically analyze the Whisper-hallucinated content, finding that 38\% of hallucinations include explicit harms such as violence, made up personal information, or false video-based authority.
-We further provide hypotheses on why hallucinations occur, uncovering potential disparities due to speech type by health status.
-We call on industry practitioners to ameliorate these language-model-based hallucinations in Whisper, and to raise awareness of potential biases in downstream applications of speech-to-text models.
+We evaluate Open AI’s Whisper, a state-of-the-art automated speech recognition service outperforming industry competitors, as of 2023.
+While many of Whisper’s transcriptions were highly accurate, we find that roughly 1\% of audio transcriptions contained entire hallucinated phrases or sentences which did not exist in any form in the underlying audio.
+We thematically analyze the Whisper-hallucinated content, finding that 38\% of hallucinations include explicit harms such as perpetuating violence, making up inaccurate associations, or implying false authority.
+We then study why hallucinations occur by observing the disparities in hallucination rates between speakers with aphasia (who have a lowered ability to express themselves using speech and voice) and a control group.
+We find that hallucinations disproportionately occur for individuals who speak with longer shares of non-vocal durations---a common symptom of aphasia.
+We call on industry practitioners to ameliorate these language-model-based hallucinations in Whisper, and to raise awareness of potential biases amplified by hallucinations in downstream applications of speech-to-text models.